Stearns And Foster Mattress Reviews

 Yes, there is motion, but it’s far less than what you’ll get with your musty old innerspring bed.
 Most of these modern mattresses are good at deadening movement.

 This is a very nice mattress that checks nearly all the boxes.
 Its multiple firmness options accommodate any sleeper type, it supports all body types, it’s great for couples, and it’s just super comfortable.
-The only thing we don’t like about this mattress is its price tag, but that’s life, and it honestly isn’t that bad.
-It’s actually pretty affordable when you compare it to other Stearns & Foster mattresses.
+The only thing we don’t like about this mattress is its price tag, but for the right shopper, it isn’t unreasonable.
+We think it offers a great value, and it’s pretty affordable when you compare it to other beds from the brand.